chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 - **Viewfinder**: Currently playing this puzzle game (love a good puzzle!).
 This one is like _Superliminal_ but with polaroids and I'm enjoying it so far!

 ## Totally justified expenses
+I splurged a little bit here and there but definitely needed these things, and it wasn't just to fill a CPU-shaped hole in my heart.
 - **8bitdo Retro Mechanical Keyboard** (SNES version): I bought this because it looked cool.
 - **Retro DualSense Controller** (PS1 anniversary colourway): I treated myself to a PS5 controller because it looked cool.
 - **MacBook Pro M4** (14"): I replaced my 2019 16-inch MacBook Pro because it wasn't working well any more (done via Apple trade-in, so hopefully it gets a good second life).
 I thought I'd miss the larger form factor, but not at all: it's light to move around, big win.